-We do fiber-based seat and back repairs as well as restore wicker and rattan.
+We do fiber-based seat and back repairs as well as restoration of wicker and rattan furniture.
 To retain the authenticity and value of any piece, we can recommend appropriate materials for your project.
 Custom finishes to match to original patina or color are available on request.

-Here are some of the options we can provide:
+Here are some of the fiber options we can provide:

 - Bulrush – Also known as cattail (American English) or raupo (New Zealand).